Benedictteo05/OSA_notes/DBS Interview 2024-01-29.md

-What would a typical day at work look like & how would you describe the culture in the team? what are some KPIs or performance review that I should take not of to measure my performance?
+What would a typical day at work look like & how would you describe the culture in the team?
+- Autonomy on what they want to do. what are some KPIs or performance review that I should take not of to measure my performance?
 - KPIs based on what you want to learn.
 How would you describe working in DBS bank?